 This section contains the following topics:

-A query that selects a small number of columns from a table or a materialized view having large number of columns, such as a query that accesses 5 out of 100 columns
+Select few columns from a table or a materialized view that has many columns, such as a query that accesses 5 out of 100 columns

 Columnar format uses fixed-width columns for most numeric and short string data types.
 This optimization enables rapid vector processing, which enables the database to answer queries faster.